yabinmeng/opscnfsrestore/README.md

 * "use_ssl" is ONLY relevant when DSE client-to-node SSL/TLS encryption is enabled.
 When true, Java system properties "-Djavax.net.ssl.trustStore" and "-Djavax.net.ssl.trustStorePassword" must be provided.

 * "user_auth" is ONLY relevant when DSE authentication is enabled.
 When true, "-u <cassandra_user_name>" and "-p <cassandra_user_password>" options must be provided.

+* "file_size_chk": Whether to bypass backup file size check during the download.
+When setting to false (default), the utility doesn't check and display file size for each to-be-restored backup files.
+This can be beneficial for overall performance.

 ## 2.3.
 Filter OpsCenter backup SSTables by keyspace, table, and backup_time